MarkAdell/my_articles/to_do_lists/README.md

 ### Set deadlines

-I don't have the need to set deadlines for my daily to-do list tasks, but you may find it beneficial, it depends on your work style and the nature of the tasks at hand.
+I don't have the need to set deadlines for my daily to-do list tasks, but you may find it beneficial.
+It depends on your work style and the nature of the tasks at hand.

 ### Keep it clean